dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 ### Summary of Typing Relationships

-*Here is an overview of the subtype relationships of an extension type `V0` with instantiated representation type `R` and superinterfaces `V1 ..
+*Here is an overview of the subtype relationships of an extension type `V0` with instantiated representation type `R` and instantiated superinterface types `V1 ..
 Vk`, as well as other typing relationships involving `V0`:*

 - *`V0` is a proper subtype of `Object?`.*
 - *`V0` is a supertype of `Never`.*